-A fee, payable to the city treasurer shall be made for openings made within the right-of-way of any accepted city street.
-The fee shall include the amount set forth in the schedule of fees adopted by City Council.
+A flat fee, payable to the city treasurer shall be made for openings made within the right-of-way of any accepted city street.
+This fee shall be \$25.00 for each square yard or part thereof of paved surfaces and \$9.00 for each square yard or part thereof of gravel surfaces opened within the city's right-of-way.